Ircam-WAM/improtech-website/pages/About.md

 **Improtech 2019** gathered scholars, researchers, musicians, makers, around the idea of musical improvisation in interaction with digital intelligence, taking note of the important development of this new creative field. ikPA'19 created a link between the european and worlwide research and creation scenes through the symbolic matching of  Paris, where the event [originated at Ircam](http://recherche.ircam.fr/equipes/repmus/SMC04/), and an other emblematic city.
 This year Paris  connected with Athens, in a powerful arc between science and the art of improvisation, after the  [Paris - Philadelphia edition](http://ikparisphilly.ircam.fr) last year, and the [Paris - New-york edition](http://repmus.ircam.fr/improtechpny) a few years ago...

+**Improtech 2023** took place from August 11 to 13, 2023 in Uzeste, the beautiful Gascon village where the mythical Hestajada de las arts takes place, the music festival founded by Bernard Lubat, with which Improtech was associated this year.
+What's more, it wasthe tenth anniversary (postponed until this year) of Improtech's creation in NYC in 2012.
+This year, Joëlle Léandre, Evan Parker, Benoit Delbecq, Jozef Dumoulin, Jaap Blonk, Justin Vali, Jean-Marc Montera, Rob Frye, Maciek Lasserre, Gaston Bandimic, André Minvielle, Bernard Lubat, Sylvain Luc, Nurith Aviv, Mari Kimura, Gyorgy Kurtag, Hervé Sellin, Benny Sluchin and many others offered a dazzling stage!
+And the party continued with the Hestajada from Monday August 14 to the 19th.

 <br>
 <br>